Jeff Reinebold: Return to collegiate football

-In 2003 Reinebold served as the tight ends Coach and special teams coordinator at Louisiana Tech University.
+In 2003 Reinebold served as the tight ends coach and special teams coordinator at Louisiana Tech University.
 In 2005 Reinebold moved to the University of Hawaii under June Jones and was with the Warriors' 2006 Hawaii Bowl and 2007 Sugar Bowl teams.
 While defensive line coach at Hawaii Reinebold would coach three players who would be drafted into the NFL; all of which were defensive ends: Ikaika Alama-Francis, Mel Purcell and David Viekune.
 After three years with the Warriors, Reinebold moved with June Jones to the SMU Mustangs in 2008 where he coached wide receivers.
 Also while at Hawaii Reinebold was named one of the nation's top 20 recruiters by Rivals.com, and is the only BCS non-AQ conference coach to ever make that list.
 Reinebold then moved back to mainland United States, where he was the wide receivers coach at Southern Methodist University (SMU), where he participated in three straight bowl fames and a CUSA Championship Game.

 Return to the CFL

 As defensive coordinator with the Eastern Division Champion Montreal Alouettes, the Als defense would lead the CFL's Eastern Division in both scoring and total defense and win an Eastern Division crown going 11–7.
 The Als defense would improve over the 2011 edition in 12 statistical categories and place 5 players on the Eastern Division All Star team and two, LB Shea Emry and S Kyries Hebert, were named CFL All-Stars.
 Despite the Alouettes finishing first in the East Division, the team struggled on defense and gave up 30 or more points in its first four games, and conceded more than 40 points twice after that.
 Reinebold's contract was not renewed the following season.

 On February 5, 2013, Reinebold was hired as the special teams coordinator for the Hamilton Tiger-Cats.
 On January 23, 2017, he was hired as the defensive coordinator for the Hamilton Tiger Cats.
 After a 0–6 start to the season the Ti-Cats relieved Reinebold of his duties.

 He was the BC Lions special teams coach for the 2018 season; on January 16, 2019, it was announced he would return to Hamilton as their special teams coordinator.
 Reinebold remained with the Ticats through the 2019 and 2021 seasons before announcing his departure via Twitter on December 31, 2021.
 He had been with the Tiger Cats' for seven seasons.
 Reinebold's coaching career in the CFL spanned 17 seasons.

-Reinebold was hired to be the special team coordinator for the Montreal Alouettes for the 2022 season, but left the team due to personal reasons prior to the start of the season.
+Reinebold was hired to be the special team coordinator for the Montreal Alouettes for the 2022 season, but left the team for personal reasons prior to the start of the season.

-Hawaii (second stint)
+University of Hawaii—Mānoa (II)

 Reinebold was named the director of player development at Hawaii on Aug.
 5, 2022.

+Hamilton Tiger-Cats (III)

+On May 11, 2023, the Hamilton Tiger-Cats announced that Reinebold had returned for his third stint with the organization, this time in the role of special teams coordinator and assistant defensive backs coach.